Stefantb/setup-machine/Readme.md

 # Notes

-* Once had to fix permissions on the .ssh directory
+* Once had to fix permissions on the .ssh directory:

     ``` bash
     chmod 700 ~/.ssh
     chmod 600 ~/.ssh/*
     ```
-* Pop!_OS 22.04 awesome wallpaper
+* Pop!_OS 22.04 awesome wallpaper:

     To set the background in gnome settings, remember that awesome will use the setting for the Light theme.